Preliminary Subdivision Plans

 - The applicant submits the plan to the Development Services Customer Service Center.

-- The Development Services Customer Service Center routes the plan to the Department of City Planning, where a coordinating planner is assigned to manage the review by a team of staff.
-Members of the team have expertise in planning, transportation, zoning, zoning enforcement, urban design, comprehensive planning, transit, stormwater, utilities, fire, forestry and greenways.
-The team reviews the plans in accordance with applicable codes, depending on the zoning district, either Part 10 Chapter 3 or the Unified Development Ordinance, as well as the policies, procedures and regulations in the Comprehensive Plan, Public Utilities Handbook, Street Design Manual, Stormwater Manual and the Solid Waste Handbook.
+- The Development Services Customer Service Center routes the plan to a coordinating planner who is assigned to manage the review by a team of staff.
+Members of the team have expertise in planning, transportation, zoning, transit, stormwater, utilities, fire, forestry and greenways.
+The team reviews the plans in conformance with the Unified Development Ordinance, as well as the policies, procedures and regulations in the Public Utilities Handbook, Street Design Manual, Stormwater Manual and the Solid Waste Handbook.

 - The coordinating planner emails review comments to the applicant, designer or project coordinator and property owner.